Achievable Second-Order Asymptotics for MAC and RAC with Additive Non-Gaussian Noise: Main Results and Discussions

-\item Case (ii): $(R_{1}^*,R_{2}^*)=(\rmC(P_1/(1+P_2)),\rmC(P_2))$
+\item Case (ii): $(R_1^*,R_2^*)=( C(P_1/(1+P_2)), C(P_2))$

-\item Case (iii): $(R_{1}^*,R_{2}^*)=(\alpha \rmC(P_1)+\bar{\alpha}\rmC(P_1/(1+P_2)),\alpha \rmC(P_2/(1+P_1))+\bar{\alpha}\rmC(P_2))$
+\item Case (iii): $(R_1^*,R_2^*)=(\alpha C(P_1)+\bar{\alpha} C(P_1/(1+P_2)),\alpha C(P_2/(1+P_1))+\bar{\alpha} C(P_2))$

-\item Case (iv): $(R_{1}^*,R_{2}^*)(\rmC(P_1),\rmC(P_2/(1+P_1)))$
+\item Case (iv): $(R_1^*,R_2^*)=( C(P_1), C(P_2/(1+P_1)))$

-\item Case (v): $(R_{1}^*,R_{2}^*)=( \rmC(P_1),\alpha \rmC(P_2/(1+P_1)))$
+\item Case (v): $(R_1^*,R_2^*)=( C(P_1),\alpha C(P_2/(1+P_1)))$

 \end{itemize} \end{theorem} For cases (i) and (v), we exclude $\alpha=0$ and $\alpha=1$, respectively, since these two cases degenerate to the P2P channel characterized in~\cite[Theorem 1]{scarlett2017mismatch}.
-The proof of case (ii) is available in Section~\ref{sec:mac sic proof}, which combines the result of~\cite[Theorems 1 and 2]{scarlett2017mismatch} for the P2P channel and the interference channel.
+The proof of case (ii) is available in Section~\ref{sec:mac sic proof}, which combines the proof techniques for mismatched channel coding and mismatched interference channel coding~\cite{scarlett2017mismatch}.
 As shown in~\cite[Proposition 4.1]{el2011network}, if time sharing two coding schemes with achievable rate pairs $(R_{11},R_{21})$ and $(R_{12},R_{22})$, then the rate pair $(R_1,R_2)=(\alpha R_{11}+\bar{\alpha}R_{12},\alpha R_{21}+\bar{\alpha}R_{22})$ is also achievable for every $\alpha\in[1]$.
-Thus, once case (ii) is proved, the result for case (i) follows by time sharing the results for the P2P case~\cite[Theorem 1]{scarlett2017mismatch} and case (ii) with $\alpha$ being the percentage of using the code for case (ii).
+Specifically, case (i) is proved by time sharing the results for mismatched channel coding, and case (ii), where $\alpha$ denotes the percentage of time that the code for case (ii) is used.
 Case (iv) is symmetric to case (ii), and case (v) is symmetric to case (i).
-The result in case (iii) can be obtained by time sharing the coding schemes of case (ii) and case (iv) with $\alpha$ being the percentage of time using the coding scheme for case (iv).
+Case (iii) is proved by time sharing the results of cases (ii) and (iv), where $\alpha$ denotes the percentage of total time where the code for case (iv) is used.

+In a nutshell, when a coding scheme that has guaranteed performance for Gaussian noise is used as a mismatched code, the same first-order asymptotics can be achieved for any additive noise with the same second moment, and the achievable second-order asymptotic result depends on the particular noise distribution through the fourth moment.
+Since the mismatched code is designed without knowledge of the exact noise distribution, its performance might be far away from the optimal code of the matched case.
+However, the advantage of a mismatched code is its general validity and robustness.

-In the next subsection, we comprehensively compare the second-order achievable rate region of JNN and SIC decoding.
+In the next subsection, we comprehensively compare the performance of JNN and SIC decoding for mismatched MAC.